kcjengr/probe_basic/docs_src/source/quick_start.rst

     - Debian 12 Bookworm
     - Python 3.11
     - Linuxcnc 2.9 or higher
+    - xfce4 desktop environment (should be selected during installation of Debian 12 ISO)
+    - OpenGL 1.50 or Later graphics support
+    - Hiyapyco 0.5.1-1 or Later (installed from .deb below)
+    - QtPyVCP (installed from .deb below)

 **If you have not already installed linuxcnc from apt, use the following line in main terminal:**